 After a review, 'Barbie' movie will show in the Philippines, after all

-MANILA, Philippines — The Philippines film regulator has ruled that Warner Bros. upcoming Barbie movie will be allowed to be shown in theaters across the country following a review of a map shown in the film that appears to depict China's controversial nine-dash line.
+MANILA, Philippines — The Philippines' film regulator has ruled that the upcoming Barbie movie will be allowed to be shown in theaters across the country following a review of a map shown in the Warner Bros. film that appears to depict China's controversial nine-dash line.

 The nine-dash line is what China uses when it arbitrarily claims nearly all of the South China Sea as its own.
 Many Southeast Asian nations, including the Philippines, have long been locked in a territorial dispute with China over crucial waterway — saying that Beijing's claims threaten their sovereignty.